 Before we start it must be stated that our previous models concerning phenomena like the weather and global warming are often wrongly based upon entropy and the second law as a rock in their foundation.
 Remove the rock and what do we have left?
 Probably: Weak, if not completely unrealistic models.
 And whether you consider this as a slight or an opportunity, is really all up to you

-Lost Work into the Atmosphere (see: Global Warming Models)
+Lost Work into the Atmosphere (see: Part 2 on Global Warming)

 I have previously discussed that entropy based thermodynamics needs to be rewritten.
 Part of the reasoning is the poor association of an expanding system’s apparent randomness increase to lost work, as defined by PdV, by that system.
 Instead lost work: W(lost)= (PdV)(atm) now can be best understood in terms of thermal and/or potential energy, which is irreversibly passed onto the surrounding atmosphere by expanding systems.

 Remember: The atmosphere is basically a massive isothermal isobaric heat bath/sink hence work and/or heat is generally lost by real systems when they do work and/or pass thermal energy into their surrounding atmosphere.
 Another way of viewing this is to realize this

 1) In order for the atmosphere to do work onto a system then the atmosphere has to be at a higher pressure than that system.

 2) In order for the atmosphere to pass heat/thermal energy onto a system then the atmosphere has to be at a higher temperature than that system.